Main San José Carnegie Library: History

 In 1901, Andrew Carnegie awarded the City of San Jose $50,000 to build a public Carnegie Library, and on June 27, 1901, the California State Normal School (now San José State University) agreed to donate the northwest corner of its campus, on 4th and San Fernando Streets, for the new construction.
+Mayor Charles J. Martin and local merchant O. A. Hale helped in the creation of this library.
 Built in a Classical Revival style, it was completed in 1903 and served as the central library of the city of until 1936, when the central library moved to the old Post Office building (now the San José Museum of Art) and the building was sold back to San José State University, who converted into its Student Union.

 The building was demolished in 1960 to make way for an expansion of the university’s Wahlquist Library.
 That library was later demolished in 2000 and replaced by the current King Library in 2003, which once again became the city’s central library.